Policy

 * Cardiac puncture should be performed only on animals under anesthesia and it is recommended only as a terminal procedure.

-** These techniques must be performed only on anesthetized animals.
-When anesthesia is not an alternative the procedure needs to be scientifically justified and approved by the ARC.
+** These techniques may only be performed on anesthetized animals.
+When anesthesia is contraindicated, the procedure must be scientifically justified and approved by the ARC.

 References